as8675/Amazon-sentiment-analysis/terraform/application/README.md

 - Apply Terraform using following CommandL
     - `terraform apply` and then type 'yes'

-- All of the Required Services will Spin-Up.
+- Flask Application will Start

-## Step 5: Upload Dataset Files

-- Upload the datasets One by One.
-- You can check if Data is being inserted into DynamoDB in CloudWatch.
-- Once all Files are uploaded check in DynamoDB if all tables are populated or not.
+- Use `http://{Elasti IP}:5000` to access the API Endpoints

-## Step 6: Destroy Terraform
+## Step 5: Destroy Terraform
-- You will have to go through all of the process once again if you perform below step.

-- Use following command if you want to delete all the resources used for Data Processing.
+- Use following command if you want stop the Application and Delete all resources.
     - `terraform destroy` and then type 'yes'